theTyster/theTyster/README.md

 ![Greeting](https://github.com/theTyster/theTyster/assets/136642464/298e0bf5-1485-4f07-b90f-8e226521ebd0)

 I am passionate about uniting people from different walks of life.
-I started my career in public relations and decided to make the switch to web development as I began to understand how much of an impact computers really have on our ability to communicate and build bridges.
+I started my career in public relations and decided to further it by focusing in on web development.
+The web is probably the greatest tool in modern public relations.

-My main objective as a front-end programmer is to make it easier for users to access the information they are looking for.
+My main objective as a front-end programmer is to make it easier for users to access information.
 Secondary to that, I want people to be able to trust the programs and software that they are using.
-A good front end really makes a difference.

 ## My Web Development Journey

 I have been studying web development every day since January 2023.
-I have come a long way, but I still have so much to learn.
+I've come a long way, but still have so much to learn.

 I want to create software that empowers users with:
 - Accessible interfaces